 Thirdly, the Alsace wine region is nestled among some of the most breathtaking landscapes in France, with rolling hills, vineyards, and forests providing a stunning backdrop for visitors to enjoy.
 Hiking and cycling trails wind through the countryside, offering visitors the chance to explore the region

-If reading this makes you thirsty then get in touch to email@example.com for a grape escape to Alsace.
+If reading this makes you thirsty then get in touch email@example.com to plan a grape escape to the Alsace wine region.